hyperledger/iroha-2-docs/src/api/config/torii-params.md

 - **Type:** String, [Socket-Address](glossary#type-socket-address)
 - **Optional**

-address for reporting internal status and metrics for administration.
+Address for reporting internal status and metrics for administration.

 ::: info

-This section differs from the[Telemetry](telemetry-params) section.
+This section differs from the [Telemetry](telemetry-params) section.
 This parameter is regarding "passive" telemetry requested by external actors, while that section is about "active" outbound telemetry, actively produced by Iroha.